Master Eisuke Akamine.

 (May 1, 1925 - January 14, 1999)

-Sensei Akamine became a student of Sensei Shinken in 1955 and remained so until his passing in 1970.
-Just prior to his passing in September of 1970, Sensei Shinken passed onto Sensei Akamine the title of, President of the Ryukyu Kobudo Hozon Shinko Kai, thus insuring for the future the preservation of this ancient art.
-Under Sensei Akamine's leadership the art of Okinawan kobudo was to spread to many countries where it continues to flourish today.
+He was to became a student of Sensei Shinken in 1955 remaining so until his passing in 1970.
+Prior to his passing Sensei Shinken passed onto him the title of President of the Ryukyu Kobudo Hozon Shinko Kai, Under Sensei Akamine's leadership the art of Okinawan kobudo was to spread to widely helping to insure the preservation of this ancient art form.